hugogirard/azureAIAgent/README.md

 - A user-friendly interface for customers to interact with AI agents 🤝

 This design ensures a robust and efficient system for deploying and managing Azure AI agents while maintaining simplicity and scalability. 🌐✨

+##

+## REST API Documentation

+📄 **Detailed REST API Information** 🔍

+For comprehensive details about the REST API endpoints, their usage, and examples, refer to the [REST API documentation](RESTAPI.md). 📘✨